lopezatn/bash-python-practice/README.md

-A personal review of bash scripting and other related devops skills.
+A personal review of bash scripting and python skills.